sumbach/modern-cljs/doc/tutorial-19.md

                      [lein-marginalia "0.7.1"]])
 ```

-You detect the fact that they both depend on `lein 1` from few
+You can see that they both depend on `lein 1` from few symptoms:
-symptoms:

-* the presence of the `:dev-dependencies` section, which in `lein 2`
+* the presence of the `:dev-dependencies` section, which was deprecated in `lein 2`
-  has been deprecated by the introduction of [lein profiles][3];
+  (in preference to [lein profiles][3]);
-* the presence of the `lein-cdt` plugin, which has been integrated
+* the reference to the `lein-cdt` plugin, which is now deprecated
-  into `swank-clojure` a lot of time ago and it is now deprecated too.
+  (and was integrated into `swank-clojure` a long time ago).

-You should also note that the `shoreleave-remote` lib depends on the
+You should also note that `shoreleave-remote` depends on
-[shoreleave-core][8] and the [shoreleave-browser][9] libs as well,
+[shoreleave-core][8] and [shoreleave-browser][9] as well,
-while the `shoreleave-remote-ring` lib further depends on the
+while `shoreleave-remote-ring` further depends on
-[org.clojure/tool-reader][10] which is outdated too.
+[org.clojure/tool-reader][10], which is outdated too.

 Nothing to worry about too much but, as I said, I prefer to use libs
 frequently updated and maintained and this is a good opportunity to be
 cooperative with the open source community.

-Generally speaking, the updating of the dependencies of a project
+Generally speaking, updating the dependencies of a project
-requires little efforts which even a Clojure beginner can afford.
+requires little effort which even a Clojure beginner can afford.
 In
 this tutorial we're going to use the `shoreleave` libs as a use case
 for introducing the collaboration process.

 ### Fork, clone and branch

 I always fork and clone the libs I use in my projects.
 And I strongly
-suggest to you to do the same.
+suggest that you do the same.

 Start by [forking][11] all the above `shoreleave` repos.
 Then `git
 clone` them all locally.
 Next add the corresponding upstream